Press release February 20, 2019

 News Release:June 20 2018

-Dr Yeates will be co-chairing the session on Formulation and Smart DDS (Drug Delivery Science) and presenting "Delivery of Aerosolized Biologics at High Dose Rates" at " BIT's 16th Annual Congress of International Drug discovery Science and Technology", August 16-18, Boston, 2018
+Dr Yeates co-chaired the session on Formulation and Smart DDS (Drug Delivery Science) and presenting "Delivery of Aerosolized Biologics at High Dose Rates" at " BIT's 16th Annual Congress of International Drug discovery Science and Technology", August 16-18, Boston, 2018

 September 10-112018 KAER is Partner in DDF Summit, Drug delivery and Formulation, San Francisco